JorjaFox/library/_source/_recaps/csi/worlds-end.md

 ## Quotes

-**Brass** You'd rather deliver notification to next of kin [...]?
+**Brass:** You'd rather deliver notification to next of kin [...]?
 That doesn't sound like the down and dirty Sara I used to know.
-**Sidle** I like to see where haters come from.
+**Sidle:** I like to see where haters come from.